demisto/content/Packs/ServiceNow/Integrations/ServiceNow_IAM/README.md

+> <i>Note:</i> This integration should be used along with our IAM premium pack.
+For further details, visit our IAM pack documentation.

 Integrate with ServiceNow's services to perform Identity Lifecycle Management operations.
-This integration was integrated and tested with version xx of ServiceNow IAM
+This integration was integrated and tested with London version of ServiceNow.
+For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).

 ## Configure ServiceNow IAM on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.